 “You’re not going to smell very good when you get to homeroom,” Frank said.

 “That ‘no excuses’ part seems weird to me,” Scott said.
-“Are there actually guys who don’t want to shower after practicing or exercising?”
+“Are there actually guys who don’t want to shower after practicing?”

 “It is weird,” I agreed.
 “I know I’d always want to take a shower after getting hot and sweaty.
 The hard spray from a shower also helps sore muscles feel better.
 I guess some guys are embarrassed to be naked in the shower, or they’re just pigs.”